s4r4v4n04/writeup-saravan/bandit.md

 password:2EW7BBsr6aMMoJ2HjW067dm8EgX26xNe<br>

 # Level 4 -> 5
-the aim of this level is to find the password which is in  inhere directory which is human readible ls<br>
+the aim of this level is to find the password which is in  inhere directory which is human readible<br>
+ls<br>
 cd inhere<br>
 file *<br>